top of page

 For those who are unable to climb the stairs to the second floor bedrooms, we have a virtual tour available in the Museum Shop.

-Belmont Mansion is just 15 minutes from downtown Nashville and 20 minutes from the Nashville Airport and Opryland area.
+Belmont Mansion is 15 minutes from downtown Nashville and 20 minutes from the Nashville airport and Opryland area.

-Parking on campus is free - as long as you are in a visitor parking space.
+Parking on campus is free - as long as you are in a Visitor Parking lot and are registered.
+You will need to enter the license plate number, make, model and color of your vehicle.